jswlee/AS_rainfall/2_Create_ML_Data/README.md

 ## Key Features
 - **Robust Climate Data Handling**: Processes climate data from either raw NetCDF files or existing processed files
 - **DEM Processing**: Creates local (12km) and regional (60km) patches around grid points
-- **Rainfall Interpolation**: Interpolates station rainfall data to grid points
+- **Rainfall Interpolation with Gaussian Processes**: Uses Gaussian Process (GP) regression to interpolate station rainfall data to grid points for each time step.
+If GP interpolation fails or produces all zeros, the pipeline falls back to RBF or IDW interpolation methods for robustness.
 - **Data Integration**: Combines all data sources with proper alignment

 ## Usage